voi-api/voi-api.github.io/maas-light.md

 Field Name | type | Defines
 --------- | ----------- | ------
 `system_id` | String |  The identifier for this system.
 This is globally unique (even between different systems).
-In addition, this value is intended to remain the same over the life of the system
+Also, this value is intended to remain the same over the life of the system
 `language` | String | An IETF language tag indicating the language that will be used throughout the rest of the files.
 This defines a single language tag only.
 See [bcp47](https://tools.ietf.org/html/bcp47) and [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) for details about the format of this tag
 `name` | String | Full name of the system to be displayed to customers `timezone` | String |   The time zone where the system is located.
 Time zone names never contain the space character but may contain an underscore.
 Please refer to the "TZ" value [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of valid values